 Yes, The Outdoor Academy was one of the first semester schools to become fully accredited as an independent private school.
-Our accreditation is through the Southern Association of Colleges and Schools (SACS).
+Our accreditation is through Cognia (SACS-CASI).
 Since you will be taking a complete semester of courses, including English, science, math, world language, and electives, and your school accepts these credits, you are not skipping a semester.
 Grades here are based on our grading scale, and the scale is provided so that sending schools can convert to their appropriate letter grades.
 Some sending schools opt not to compute your grades in your overall GPA, but still accept the courses toward the number of credits you need to graduate.